negin513/wrf_procs_finder/README.md

+# WRF Processor/MPI Rank Decomposition Tool

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# WRF Processor Configuration Tool

-A tool to determine the valid processor range for WRF simulations and visualize domain decomposition.
+A tool to determine the valid procs range for WRF simulations and visualize domain decomposition.

-Matches WRF's actual validation logic from `share/module_check_a_mundo.F`.
+This matches WRF's actual validation logic from `share/module_check_a_mundo.F`.

 ## Overview

 `wrf_num_procs.py` analyzes WRF domain configurations to determine:
-- Minimum and maximum number of processors based on grid dimensions
+- Minimum and maximum number of procs based on grid dimensions
 - Decomposition layout for parallel execution
 - Node requirements based on procs per node

-The tool ensures each processor handles at least 10 grid points (the WRF minimum for adequate computation space beyond halo regions).
+The tool ensures each procs handles at least 10 grid points (the WRF minimum for adequate computation space beyond halo regions).

 This script is adapted from a discussion on the [UCAR MMM Forum](https://forum.mmm.ucar.edu/threads/choosing-an-appropriate-number-of-processors.5082/).